larevolucia/chaptr/README.md

 ### Book

-Represents a book saved in the system (created only when a user adds it to a shelf or sets a reading status).
+Represents a book saved in the system (created only when a user sets a reading status, rates or reviews it).
 The primary key is the Google Books `volumeId`.

 **Fields**